dodSONSoftware/kubernetes-cluster-builder/README.md

 ###### [ dodSON Software - `dodson labs` ] September 2023
 This project contains a set of [Ansible Playbooks](https://www.ansible.com/) and [Bash Scripts](https://www.gnu.org/software/bash/manual/bash.html) that has been designed to install and configure a [K3S **Kubernetes Cluster**](https://k3s.io/) on a set of [Raspberry Pis](https://www.raspberrypi.com/) along with numerous Kubernetes tools.

-`DISCLAIMER:` I'll be the first one to admit that I do not know that much about **Linux**, **Ansible** or **Kubernetes**; however, I am learning.
-This project was conceived after I spent *many, many* weekends researching how to install **Kubernetes**, and *installing* **Kubernetes**.
-So, instead of just a bunch of notes and links, I created these Ansible Playbooks and Bash Scripts.
-Even with these Ansible Playbooks and Bash Scripts it takes some time to bring up a **Kubernetes Cluster**; however, it will build a **Kubernetes Cluster** correctly.
-I have had a lot of fun and I learned a lot doing this.
-I can only hope it helps others.
+`DISCLAIMER:` I'll be the first one to admit that I do not know much about **Linux**, **Ansible** or **Kubernetes**; however, I am learning.
+This project was conceived after spending *many, many* weekends and late-nights`` researching how to install **Kubernetes**, and *installing* **Kubernetes**.
+So, instead of just a bunch of notes and links, I created these Ansible Playbooks and Bash Scripts to automate building a Kubernetes Cluster.

-`CONTACT ME:` You can contact me at dodsonsoftware@gmail.com if you have any questions, comments or suggestions.
+`CONTACT ME:` You can contact me at dodsonsoftware@hotmail.com if you have any questions, comments or suggestions.

-`ACKNOWLEDGMENTS:` I have spent many late nights and weekends searching the web and installing software to get to this point; see the end of this document for a [References](#references) section for links to many useful resources.
+`ACKNOWLEDGMENTS:` I have spent many late nights and weekends searching the web and installing software to get to this point; at the end of this document is a [References](#references) section with links to many useful resources.
 However, I want to, specifically, thank [VladoPortos](https://ko-fi.com/vladoportos) for his [rpi4cluster.com](https://rpi4cluster.com/) webpage.
-It has been infinitely useful. :smiley:
+It has been infinitely useful and I only wish is that I would have found it earlier in my research. :smiley:

 ## Table of Contents
 * [The Current Setup](#the-current-setup)